March 21, 2020

-In November on Sunday after a worship service, the congregation brainstorms ideas for a project and selects one: ideas are brain-stormed, writing them on flip chart paper and two weeks later a vote is held.
+On the 3rd Sunday in January on Sunday after a worship service, the congregation brainstorms ideas for a project and selects one: ideas are brain-stormed, writing them on flip chart paper.
+On the 4th Sunday when the ideas are reviewed, an opportunity is given to add to the list, and then a vote is held.
 When brainstorming, people suggest a mission and are given the opportunity to explain its merits.
 People may submit their idea in writing so that it can be read at the brainstorming session.
 Children are encouraged to participate and suggest a mission; suggested missions may be reviewed during Sunday School on the day of the vote.
-An organization can only be selected once every five years.
-The missions proposed would be published in the bulletin for the next two Sundays prior to the vote.
+An organization can only be selected once every 2 years.

 Alternating between a local, national or international Mission may be considered when choosing the Project and parishioners are encouraged to consider the Anglican Church of Canada's Five Marks of Mission to evaluate ideas when voting: